nik09877/CS_Vault_Personal_Notes/444_System Design/HLD/My Note.md

 5. Data integrity is required i.e you can't afford to lose consistency => use SQL in financial constitutions
 6. If you want high availability / performance (search, query) + some inconsistency => NoSQL

-# Design Chat Application (WhatsApp, FB, Discord, Slack, Telegram)
+# Design Chat Application (WhatsApp, FB, Discord, Slack, Telegram) #pending

 ## 1. Requirement gathering